arkurpas/Customer-Worth-Classification/README.md

+# Kodolamacz final project

 # Customer-Worth-Classification

 # Problem

-Digital arms of banks today face challenges with lead conversion, they source leads through mediums like search, display, email campaigns and via affiliate partners.
-Here Happy Customer Bank faces same challenge of low conversion ratio.
-They have given a problem to identify the customers segments having higher conversion ratio for a specific loan product so that they can specifically target these customers, here they have provided a partial data set for salaried customers only from the last 3 months.
+The problem was to identify the customers segments having higher conversion ratio for a specific loan product so that Bank can specifically target these customers.
+Here they have provided a partial data set for salaried customers only from the last 3 months.
 They also capture basic details about customers like gender, DOB, existing EMI, employer Name, Loan Amount Required, Monthly Income, City, Interaction data and many others.
-Let’s look at the process at Happy Customer Bank.

 # Dataset